-If tuned in a few weeks ago, you may have caught Marie’s foodie guide guest post on where to dine in Sydney and today we have Alex, an Aussie himself and blogger behind Inspire a Better Life, here to outline his perfect one-day itinerary in Australia’s largest city.
+If tuned in a few weeks ago, you may have caught Marie’s foodie guide guest post on where to dine in Sydney and today we have Alex, an Aussie himself and blogger, here to outline his perfect day itinerary in Australia’s largest city.

 Your next stop after breakfast will take you to the stunning Circular Quay, easily accessible by train.
 If you’re looking for a postcard moment, this is it.
 From Circular Quay you’ll be able to take in stunning views of the Opera House, Harbour Bridge, and the sun glistening on the harbour.
 What’s great about Circular Quay as a tourist destination is there are so many things to see and do.